CHAPTER 13 BANKRUPTCY

 Conclusion

 If you get served with a summons and complaint and you are not sure what you need to do, hire a foreclosure defense lawyer.
-Ignorance of the law is not an excuse in foreclosure proceeding.
+Ignorance of the law is not an excuse in a foreclosure proceeding.